 The line of fellow mourners who came to pay their respects to my family at my husband’s wake was overwhelming.
-It was arranged so quickly and happened so fast I felt like I was not really there.
-He would have been impressed that he was so loved and respected by many people from work as well as friends and family.
+Arranged so quickly and happened so fast I felt like I was not really there.
+He would have been impressed that he was loved and respected by so many people from work as well as friends and family.
 I spoke to people, but felt like I was just watching this happen from someplace else.
 Over and over people said, “please call me if there is anything I can do”.
 That was nice.

 I have never felt comfortable speaking to the people who have just lost a loved one.
 Many of the wakes or funerals I have attended were for the passing of a friend’s parent.
 The tragic ones like the death of a young mother or child are terribly sad and there is really nothing you can say to help the matter, it is just sad.
 When a spouse dies a part of them dies as well.
 But what is a friend to do?

-Well, I did not want to call anyone.
+Well, I did not want to speak to anyone on the phone.
 I knew that!
 I could barely speak.
 And I avoided the phone like the plague.
 My friends, cousins and sister lived and slept in my house with me for the first 2 weeks.
 They made the initial phone calls.
 They answered the phone.
 They took care of the stuff.
 They organized food.
 They poured the wine.
 They made more phone calls.
-That’s what friends and family are for.
+That’s what friends and family do.

 Those first few days are raw but you are doing stuff.
 You need to make “arrangements” even if you were never really sure what those arrangements were supposed to be.
 Family and friends are going to come.
 Food should be available.
 People need to be called.
 Obituaries need to be written.
 Services need to be scheduled.
 And there should be food.

-I have had the unfortunate opportunity to bond with a group of women in my bereavement group, as well as seek out friends who have also gone through the loss of a spouse.
-We are going through our grief differently, but we are all going through it.
-We discussed some of the things that really helped us at the beginning and some things that have been most difficult.
+Recently I bonded with a group of women in my bereavement group.
+Each of us has our own story of how our husband died but we share similar experiences since the funeral.
+We discussed some of the things that really helped us at the beginning and some challenges that have been most difficult in our grief.

 How to comfort a widow:

 - Bring food.
 The last thing the widow wants to do is cook food.
 She may eat but only if someone has kindly brought over something to eat.
 She does not want to go out to the store yet.
-She may have people stopping by.
+People stopping by so you are helping her host friends and co-workers.
 She has no idea how to shop or cook for one.
 Share a meal with her and make her a cup of tea or a glass of wine.
 Send a gift card to a nearby restaurant.
 She needs to eat.

 - Sleep over.
 She is not used to being alone.
 She is fragile.
 Be there when she wants to cry or scream.
 My sister and cousins slept over, the first 2 weeks.
 I had not accepted the fact that my husband was not coming back.
 Having a sleepover with family helped me transition.
 I wasn’t ready to be a widow.